 So if the Ny (New) Carlsberg has the Elephant Gate, the Gamle (Old) Carlsberg has the Lime Tower Lighthouse built in 1883.

-The father and son did have a not-so-good relationship, but eventually, the two breweries will merge into one after JC Jacobsen’s death. 🙂
+Even though the father and son didn’t have a good relationship, i.e., according to online sources, the two breweries would eventually merge into one after JC Jacobsen’s death.

-There are other interesting things to see in this 30-hectare district: historic buildings like the Carlsberg Museum, JC Jacobsen House, and Carlsberg Academy, AND historic gardens.
-It is also pleasant and safe to walk around and enjoy the industrial site.
+Other interesting things to see in this 30-hectare district are: the Carlsberg Museum, JC Jacobsen House, and Carlsberg Academy, AND historic gardens.
+It was very pleasant and safe to walk around the industrial site.

 Awesome snow slowly melting on the streets….

-I hope you enjoy my first post on Denmark, Land of the Vikings!
+I hope you enjoy my first post about Denmark, (a) Land of the Vikings!
 Cheers!